 Advancing community development, affordable housing, healthcare, education, financial and digital inclusion, access to basic services, racial and gender equality, and promoting environmental justice

-The world has trillions of dollars in capital that can be innovatively used in investments targeting environmental needs--while generating a return for investors.
-Global financial institutions are uniquely positioned to lead the way, both by deploying their own capital and by attracting capital from investors around the world.
+There is trillions of dollars in capital that can be innovatively used in investments targeting environmental needs--while generating a return for investors.
+Global financial institutions are uniquely positioned to facilitate investment, both by deploying their own capital and by attracting capital from investors around the world.
 Bank of America has committed $1 trillion in low-carbon, sustainable business initiatives through 2030 as part of its Environmental Business Initiative.
 This commitment advances an environmental transition across sectors to solutions in energy efficiency, renewable energy, sustainable transportation, resource efficiency, sustainable water and agriculture as well as improved forestry and pollution control measures.
 And we’re using our investment and consulting expertise to develop innovative approaches to address the SDGs at a global scale.

 Financing the transition to net zero